-He is currently adjunct professor at Osgoode Hall Law School, where he teaches privacy law and legal information technology.
-In 2015 he was a visiting lecturer Stanford Law School and the Stanford Design School, helping out Margaret Hagan on legal informatics and legal design courses.
+He was recently an adjunct professor at Osgoode Hall Law School, where he taught privacy law and legal information technology.
+In 2015 he was a visiting lecturer Stanford Law School and the Stanford Design School, helping out Margaret Hagan with her legal design course.
 He is currently working with the Stanford Center for Genomics and Personalized Medicine on applications of cryptography to data sharing.

 - University of Toronto Intelligent Cities research group.

 - University of Toronto Sustainability Informatics research group.